Madi3456/Group-15/team/reports/madeline-gelnett.md

 <p>Starting on the tests web page lay out.
 Created the test boxes as well as the frame work and submit button for the page.
 Also made a little frog to help lower stress with user</p>

 ## 11/14/2024 11:44pm
 <p>Adding a little back end to show how the cards will be generated.
-This will make it easier in the future to make sure it will fit different text sizes of cards.</p>
+This is so the test will be dynamic for different study setsThis will make it easier in the future to make sure it will fit different text sizes of cards.</p>

+## 11/16/2024 11:38am
+<p>Created the results page using the backend and other class items used in the past.
+This show's the user their mock grade as well as the questions they got wrong or right and the correct answer to the question.</p>